-Weighting Туре Description 20% Source Assignment Individually, students will source 2 'credible' research articles on the topic of their group's position paper.
-They will write an essay justifying the credibility of those sources and a summary of the key arguments.
+Weighting Туре Description 20% Source Assignment Individually, students will source a research article on the topic of their group's position paper.
+They will then write an essay contextualising and summarising the key arguments, and justifying the article's credibility.
 40% Draft Body Paragraphs Individually, students will write one paragraph towards their group's position paper.
 30% Final Position Paper Each group will submit a final draft of the position paper, incorporating feedback from the different stages of development.
 10% Presentation & Defence of Final Position Each group will present and defend their position.
-Penalties will occur for weak participation throughout the whole course Participation Classroom performance, i.e., students will be penalised for remaining uninvolved in discussions and/or being disengaged with classroom exercises, assignments, etc. Completion and submission of assignments, i.e., students will be penalised for not completing formative assignments or for completing a formative assignment in a cursory manner.
+Penalties will occur for weak participation throughout the whole course Participation Penalties will occur in these key areas: Classroom performance, i.e., students will be penalised for remaining uninvolved in discussions and/or being disengaged with classroom exercises, assignments, etc. Completion and submission of assignments, i.e., students will be penalised for not completing formative assignments or for completing a formative assignment in a cursory manner.
 Teamwork by an individual, i.e., a low-level of contribution to teamwork will be penalised.
-Ill manners toward classmates and/or teachers will 4.
-In manners toward classifiates and/or teachers will lead to a penalty.
+Ill manners toward classmates and/or teachers will lead to a penalty.